By Tim Lambert

 The Marriage Act of 1836 allowed civil marriage in England.
 In the 19th century the modern Honeymoon - a couple going on holiday together after the wedding - became popular (for those who could afford it).

-Divorce was made legal in Britain in 1857 but it was very rare in the 19th century.
+Divorce was made legal in Britain in 1857 but it remained rare in the 19th century.
 Divorce became easier in Britain following new laws in 1923 and 1937 but it remained rare.
 It became much easier after the Divorce Reform Act of 1969.

 Today marriage remains popular.
 There were more than 240,000 marriages in Britain in 2016.
 There were more than 2 million in the USA in that year.